fmantz/compare_mill_maven/README.md

 The error is that class "G" is not found by the modified programm.

-UPDATE:
+##  sbt

-It must be a difference how zinc is generating the java byte code.
+# UPDATE: It must be a difference how zinc is generating the java byte code.

 A test with sbt fails as well: